WellNav Connects Individuals with Intellectual and Developmental Disabilities to Support Services

 “It is just the process of getting connected with support services that has been a pain point,” Hummer said.
 “We are trying to magnify and create more ease of use for getting to those services that are already there.”

 The WellNav team plans to develop partnerships with local support services such as Foothills Gateway and The ARC of Larimer County.
 It is integrating its network of locally focused Community Centered Boards – regional organizations that provide support – to ensure its information remains up to date as regulations and service offerings evolve.

-The project took shape as part of the Global Sustainable and Social Enterprise MBA’s summer practicum, a portion of the program’s curriculum that requires students to develop a venture that addresses a social or environmental problem.
-The program – which has since evolved into the Impact MBA’s Social Entrepreneurship track – places an emphasis on applied learning and venture development in a real-world setting.
+The project took shape as part of the social entrepreneurship track’s summer practicum, a portion of the program’s curriculum that requires students to develop a venture that addresses a social or environmental problem.
+The program places an emphasis on applied learning and venture development in a real-world setting.
 Many of the program’s alumni have continued pursuing their practicum to be a full-time startup.
-The real-world application of the MBA curriculum has long been a hallmark of the GSSE MBA’s experience.
+The real-world application of the MBA curriculum has long been a hallmark of the Impact MBA’s experience.